Diahann Carroll: Personal life

 Carroll was married four times.
-Her father boycotted the ceremony for her first wedding, in 1956, to record producer Monte Kay, which was presided over by Adam Clayton Powell Jr. at the Abyssinian Baptist Church in Harlem.
+Her father boycotted the ceremony for her first wedding in 1956, to record producer Monte Kay, which was presided over by Adam Clayton Powell Jr. at the Abyssinian Baptist Church in Harlem.
 The marriage ended in 1962.
 Carroll gave birth to her daughter, Suzanne Kay (born September 9, 1960), who became a journalist and screenwriter.

 In 1959, Carroll began a nine-year affair with the married actor Sidney Poitier.
 In her autobiography, Carroll said Poitier persuaded her to divorce her husband and said he would leave his wife to be with her.
 While she proceeded with her divorce, Poitier did not keep his part of the bargain.
 Eventually he divorced his wife.
 According to Poitier, their relationship ended because he wanted to live with Carroll for six months without her daughter present so he would not be "jumping from one marriage straight into another."
 She refused.

 Carroll dated and was engaged to British television host and producer David Frost from 1970 until 1973.
 In February 1973, Carroll surprised the press by marrying Las Vegas boutique owner Fred Glusman.
-After four months of marriage Glusman filed for divorce in June 1973.
+After four months of marriage, Glusman filed for divorce in June 1973.
 Carroll filed a response, but did not contest the divorce, which was finalized two months later.
 Glusman was reportedly physically abusive.

-On May 25, 1975, Carroll, then aged 39, married Robert DeLeon, the 24-year-old managing editor of Jet magazine.
+On May 25, 1975, Carroll, then aged 39, married Robert DeLeon (1950–1977), the 24-year-old managing editor of Jet magazine in New York City.
 They met when DeLeon assigned himself to a cover story on Carroll about her 1975 Oscar nomination for Claudine.
-DeLeon had a child from a previous marriage.
+DeLeon had a daughter, Monica, from a previous marriage.
 Carroll moved to Chicago where Jet was headquartered, but DeLeon soon quit his job so the couple relocated to Oakland.
-Carroll was widowed when DeLeon was killed in a car crash on March 31, 1977.
+Carroll was widowed when DeLeon was killed in a car crash in Beverly Hills on March 31, 1977.
 Carroll's fourth and final marriage was to singer Vic Damone in 1987.
 The union, which Carroll admitted was turbulent, had a legal separation in 1991, reconciliation, and divorce in 1996.